 Today, I set up a scroll function for a client's foreign trade website menu, making a record here.

-For some foreign trade websites using WordPress for e-commerce, many themes support mega menus, which can result in very long content for certain submenus, making it difficult to display.
-Therefore, we need to set up a function where a scrollbar appears after exceeding a certain number of pixels.
-The method is simple: just add an overflow-y parameter.
+For many foreign trade e-commerce websites built with WordPress, many themes support mega menus.
+This can lead to very long content in certain submenus, which is not ideal for display.
+Therefore, we need to set it up so that a scrollbar appears after exceeding a certain number of pixels.
+The method is simple: just add an `overflow-y` parameter.

 ul ul{